-Undo the screw in the centre of the pulley and remove the pulley.
-Insert and fasten a new starter cord to the pulley.
-Wind approx. 3 turns of the starter cord onto the pulley.
-Connect the pulley to the recoil spring so that the end of the spring engages in the pulley.
-Fit the screw in the center of the pulley.
-Insert the starter cord through the hole in the starter housing and the starter handle.
-Make a secure knot in the end of the starter cord.
+- Insert and fasten a new starter cord to the pulley.
+Wind approx. 3 turns of the starter cord on the starter pulley.
+Fit the starter pulley against the return spring so that the ends of the return spring hook into the starter pulley.
+Fit the screw into the centre of the starter pulley. - Insert the starter cord through the hole in the starter housing.
+Insert the starter cord through the starter handle and the spring guide. - Make a simple knot with approximately 10mm of the free end protruding (1).
+Turn the protruding part parallel to the starter cord and press down the knot into its position in the spring guide (2).